jeromeetienne/learningthreejs.com-backup/source/_posts/2011-10-05-performance-merging-geometry.markdown

 So merging geometry reduces the amount of webgl calls, so dramatically improve performance (x60 time in our little demo).
 It is simple enougth to add to your demos or games when they have large static geometries.
-Use it as much as possible.
+So use it as much as possible.
 That's all folks.
 I hope it has been usefull :)